jacksoncooper/blog/posts/2022-07-03-javascript-queue.md

 Besides this small wrinkle, the implementation looks identical to the linked queue.

 There's no reason we have to clean up after ourselves by calling `delete`.
 Because both `oldest` and `newest` advance in the same direction, `newest` will write over the stale value before `oldest` gets to it.
 I just like being tidy.

+Resizing can be done in amortized constant time just like a vector.

 ```ts
 type State = 'empty' | { oldest: number, newest: number };